Does having sex increase testosterone? The truth about bedroom habits and hormone levels

 The abstinence effect

 The concept of “No Fap” or semen retention implies that avoiding sex increases testosterone indefinitely.
 Scientific data paints a different picture.
-One frequently cited study reported that serum testosterone concentrations increased during the first week of abstinence and peaked at about 145% of baseline on day seven.[3]
+According to one frequently cited study, serum testosterone concentrations increased during the first week of abstinence and peaked at about 145% of baseline on day seven.[3]

 However, this is not a linear climb.
 After day seven, levels were shown to fluctuate or return closer to baseline.
-The body detects that the high levels of circulating androgens are not being “used” for reproduction, and through negative feedback loops, it downregulates production to maintain homeostasis.
-Abstinence may provide a short-term physiological peak, but it is not a viable long-term strategy for treating hypogonadism.
+Some studies suggest a short-lived change during abstinence, but the mechanism is uncertain and levels do not appear to stay elevated long term.
+Abstinence is not a viable long-term strategy for treating hypogonadism.

 Conditions linked to it